sidev86/get_next_line/README.md

 Lets take a look at the parameters that the function takes as input:

-- fd: is the file descriptor from which you want to read data.
+- <code>fd:</code> is the file descriptor from which you want to read data.
-- buf: it is a pointer to the buffer where the read data will be stored.
+- <code>buf:</code> it is a pointer to the buffer where the read data will be stored.
-- count: is the number of bytes you want to read.
+- <code>count:</code>is the number of bytes you want to read.

 The read() function returns the number of bytes read if successful, otherwise it returns -1 if an error occurs while reading.
 It is important to note that the function may read fewer bytes than requested, especially if the file or input stream is finished or if an error occurs.